avuko/kathe/README.md

 info:context:<context>
 ```

-The real magic of the tool is hidden behind the simple keys with the name `<ssdeep hash>`.
+The real magic of the tool is hidden behind the simple keys (scored sorted sets) with the name `<ssdeep hash>`.
-These keys are a sorted set of (unique) elements with a score.
-The redis score holds the
-result of a `ssdeep_compare` between the "parent" ssdeep and any partially similar sddeep
+The redis score holds the result of a `ssdeep_compare` between the "parent" ssdeep and any partially similar sddeep
 hash: "siblings".

 ## accessing lists of all sha256/filename/ssdeep/context stored: